Team-Nifty-GmbH/tall-datatables/README.md

 }
 ```

-the trait adds an attribute accessor to your model which contains the detailroute for a single model instance.
+The trait adds an attribute accessor to your model which contains the detail route for a single model instance.

 ```php
 $user = User::first();
 $user->href; // returns the detail route for the user
 ```

-you can set an iconName property in your model which will be used to display an icon in the table.
+You can set an iconName property in your model which will be used to display an icon in the table.
 You can set any icon from the [heroicons](https://heroicons.com/) library.

 ```php